Skip to main content

 2. Major, Year in School, Expected Graduation Date

-3. Overall GPA, Major GPA, ACT/SAT Score
+3. Overall GPA, Major GPA

-4. Research experience
+4. Prio research experience

 5. A brief letter of intent that includes why you feel you would be a good candidate for The Academy, your graduate school plans, and your career plans